webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 ### 9.2 Asking for Help

-**Before asking:**
-1. Search existing issues and documentation
+Before asking, search existing issues and documentation.
+When asking:
-2. Try to solve the problem yourself
-3. Gather relevant information

-**When asking:**
 - Provide context and details
 - Include error messages
 - Describe what you've tried